 Installed Operators(inside the namespace you created earlier)

-Click on the Open Data Hub Operator to bring up the detail.
+Click on the Open Data Hub Operator to bring up the details for the version that is currently installed.

 Create Instanceto create a new deployment.